-The Applied Energy Research team develops and tests sustainable energy alternatives and has extensive experience in solar energy technologies and monitoring devices.
+The Applied Energy Research team (AER) develops and tests sustainable energy alternatives and has extensive experience in solar energy technologies, monitoring devices, and microgrids.

-The team, led by Dr. Alain Joseph, is building a microgrid to develop and commercialize smart grid technologies, thanks to the support of a $2.3 million grant from the National Sciences and Engineering Research Council of Canada (NSERC).
-This five-year research project with industry aims to integrate energy hardware, sensors, software, and data analytics to generate new energy products and services.
-As part of this work, the research team is also testing better methods of collecting, managing, analyzing, and communicating findings from ‘big-data’ related to energy use.
+The team, led by Dr. Wayne Groszko, tests better methods of collecting, managing, analyzing, and communicating findings from 'big-data' related to energy use.
+Thanks to the support of a $2.3-million grant from the Natural Sciences and Engineering Research Council of Canada (NSERC), AER developed the EnergyData Program.
+This five-year project with industry aims to integrate energy hardware, sensors, software, and data analytics to generate new energy products and services.

 Energy Research Facilities

-Pilikan House – Pilikan is a residential demonstration site and living lab that provides a hands-on teaching and research facility for alternative and sustainable energy systems.
+Pilikan House – Pilikan is a residential demonstration site that provides a hands-on teaching and research facility for sustainable energy systems.
 The house is located at the Annapolis Valley Campus in Middleton.
 Learn more about Pilikan House.